zvtvz/zvt/docs/source/ml/index.rst

 The most important part for trading is which category is suitable to trade now.
 ML could help you find which category perform better in different cases ——— deterministic factor.

+The tag could be **priori** or calculated from characteristics of the entity ——— some factor.

 MLMachine
 ------------------------------